What Is Therapy For Sexuality And How Can A Sex Therapist Help?

 What is a certified sex therapist?

-Sex therapists are certified professionals who may have training in fields such as psychology, social work, or medicine.
-These licensed healthcare providers are called sex therapists because they specialize in treating various sexual issues, including sexual dysfunction and sexual trauma.
-Sex therapy combines talk therapy with other types of treatment, including homework assignments for clients to complete outside of sessions.
+Sex therapists are typically certified professionals who may have training in fields such as psychology, social work, or medicine.
+They specialize in treating various sexual issues, including sexual dysfunction and sexual trauma.
+Sex therapists study the psychology behind human sexuality and use various evidence-based methods of treatment for sexual dysfunctions and sexual trauma.
+Most sex therapy combines psychotherapy (talk therapy) with other types of treatment, including homework assignments for clients to complete outside of sessions.
+Professional sex therapists provide a safe, inclusive, trauma-informed, and non-judgmental environment to discuss any sexual problems that may be impacting you.
+Many sex therapists are trained to work with individuals as well as couples.

-It is not recommended to work with a sex therapist who does not have the proper certifications and training.
-Therapists are required to be licensed in the state they are practicing in, but there is no official rules of who can call themselves a sex therapist.
+It is recommended to work only with sex therapists who have proper certifications and training.
+While therapists must be licensed, there are no official rules for who can call themselves sex therapists.
 For this reason, it is important to be mindful of what training and certifications a potential therapist holds.
-Sex therapists may include licensed mental health professionals who are trained in sex therapy and hold various titles, including Licensed Marriage and Family Therapists (LMFT) and Licensed Professional Counselors (LPC).
+Sex therapists may include licensed mental health professionals who are trained in sexual medicine, sex research, and therapy, with titles like Licensed Marriage and Family Therapist (LMFT) or Licensed Professional Counselor (LPC).

 American Association of Sexuality Educators, Counselors and Therapists